ChrisKlug/web-dev-workshop/labs/lab6/lab6.md

 }
 ```

 Now, you could start adding products to the database right here, using the `DbCommand`.
-However, seeing that it is likely that you willo do this in many places, in many tests, you might as well make it reusable.
-And the easiest way to do that, is to use an extension method.
+However, seeing that it is likely that you will do this in many places, in many tests, you might as well make it reusable.
+And the easiest way to do that is to use an extension method.

 Create a new directory called __Data__, to keep this stuff away from the actual tests.